sharabatibose/SBZeninRepo/README.md

 # SBZeninRepo
-Hey folks! this is my official Github repo.
-I am Sharabati Bose, from Aliah University, currently pursuing Bachelor's in Technology for Computer Science and Engineering.
-I'm excited to COMMIT to git😆  and grow .
+Hey folks!
+The primary purpose of this repo is for me to push in projects on topics of my niche, the topics which really infatuate me to further diving deeper.
+On towards more...🐴🚀